What Fertilizer Is High In Nitrogen? (14 Natural Nitrogen Sources)

 Soybean Meal

-Soybean meal is used as a protein and energy source for people and animals.
-Often, soybean meal is produced by first extracting soybean oil from the beans.
-Soybean meal may also contain ground soybean husks.
+A byproduct of one of the most common protein sources for people and animals, soybean meal makes an excellent nitrogen-rich fertilizer.
+Soybean meal is typically produced by first extracting soybean oil from the beans, but may also contain ground soybean husks.

 soybean meal

-Soybean meal contains 6.5% nitrogen by weight, along with smaller amoutns of phosphorus and potassium.
+Soybean meal contains 6.5% nitrogen by weight, along with smaller amounts of phosphorus and potassium.

 You can find soybean meal from Down To Earth.